 This is where Endurance comes in.
 Our warranty offers you the most comprehensive protection package on the market.

-Every Endurance protection plan comes with 1 FREE year of Endurance Elite Membership, which offers key fob replacement, tire repair/replacement, $250 in digital shopping dollars, and much more!
+Every Endurance protection plan comes with access to 1 year of Endurance Elite Benefits, including perks like a key fob replacement, tire repair/replacement and much more!